amukherjee01/Binod-Detector-in-python/README.md

 # Binod Detector

-This will detect 'binod' in current file directory of the computer
+This will detect 'binod' in current file directory.